Akomal/Analyzing-data-from-YouTube-API/README.md

-# KhanAcademy-content-Analysis
+# ETL for data analysis

 Khan academy is a most used online education platform.
-It provides free world class education to anyone anywhere.
 In this project, I am trying to find out answers to few questions.
 This analysis can help people who are trying to build education related content on youtube.

 What we are trying to analyze is:</br>
 1.What sort of education content is most popular on khan academy?</br>
 2.Which type of content was more popular during covid?</br>
 3.Is there any relationship between views and comments?
+For this I have scraped data from youtube API and pre-processed it using python.
+The pre-processed data is then used for data analysis.

 We measure our results based on views, comments, likes and dislikes.